jamesmathison/blog/_posts/2018-09-16-what-if-you-studied-at-an-elite-boarding-school.md

 <img src="../images/star-wars-I-can-feel-your-anger.gif">

 I know it's not fair that you didn't happen to be in a school that followed these principles.
-To be honest, I have reason to believe that some of the original handful of elite facilities are starting to slip in recent years (for reasons I can't get into today).
+To be honest, I suspect some of the original handful of elite schools and colleges are starting to slip in recent years (for reasons I can't get into today).

 Despite the fact that the best has been withheld from you, don't despair.